 Growth Experiment Roadmap

 The growth experiment roadmap focuses specifically on acquisition, activation, and retention experiments.
 It organizes experiments by growth lever (top of funnel, onboarding, engagement, and monetization) with expected impact estimates and actual results tracked side by side.
 For startups past the MVP stage that need to find repeatable growth, this template turns random growth tactics into a systematic process.
+Use the LTV/CAC calculator to set targets for your monetization experiments.
 The now-next-later format works well as a companion planning tool, keeping your growth experiments prioritized without false precision on timelines.

 How to Choose the Right Template